Join in the social side of music!

 The Workshop Assistants

 Chris Smith is an excellent singer, guitarist, and accompanist.
-Well versed in the subtleties of folk and bluegrass arranging and harmonizing, Chris has successfully coached some riveting Horizon performances.
+Well versed in the subtleties of folk and bluegrass arranging and harmonizing, Chris is a master of vocal harmony and has successfully coached some riveting Horizon performances.
 He'll gladly teach you a vocal from scratch, help you hammer out a harmony part, or add finesse to a piece you've been singing for years.
 Chris is a member of The Mighty Crows

 In 2005 Bruce Campbell joined us as a regular assistant, adding his guidance, expertise and humor to the workshop.
 Bruce plays guitar, banjo and bass, and he usually adds bass to each performance.